hasininjato/generator-oapi-sequelize/sequelize2openapi/README.md

 # Sequelize2OpenAPI

-**Sequelize2OpenAPI** is a tool that automatically generates OpenAPI specifications for Express.js projects based on annotations directly written in your Sequelize models.
+**Sequelize2OpenAPI** is a tool that automatically generates OpenAPI specifications (formerly Swagger) for Express.js API applications by analyzing annotations directly written in Sequelize models.
+This allows developers to maintain API documentation alongside their data models, ensuring consistency and reducing documentation overhead.

 # Install

-Install dependencies in the backend examples project and in the swaggelize folder with the command `npm i`
+This package is still under development and not yet published on npmjs.
+But it can be installed with the command `npm install sequelize2openapi`.

 # Usage

+## Configuration

-Create a configuration file *sequelize2openapi.json* with this content
+First, create a configuration file *sequelize2openapi.json* with this content:

 ```json
 {
     "openApiDefinition": {